uber/kraken/README.md

 ## BitTorrent

-The P2P part of Kraken is similar to a traditional BitTorrent network, but not exactly the same.
-We started Kraken using BitTorrent protocol, but changed it later for easier integration with storage solutions and various performance optimizations.
+Kraken was initially built with a BitTorrent driver, however we ended up implementing our own P2P driver based on BitTorrent protocol to allow for tighter integration with storage solutions and more control over performance optimizations.

-The problem Kraken is trying to solve is slightly different with what BitTorrent was designed for.
-Kraken's goal is to reduce global max download time and communication overhead in a stable environment, while BitTorrent's designed for unpredictable environment, so it needs to punish bad behaviors and tries to preserve more copies of scarce data.
+Kraken's problem space is slightly different with what BitTorrent was designed for.
+Kraken's goal is to reduce global max download time and communication overhead in a stable environment, while BitTorrent's designed for unpredictable environment, so it needs to defend against malicious or bad behaving peers and tries to preserve more copies of scarce data.

 Despite the differences, we re-examine Kraken's protocol from time to time, and if it's feasible, we hope to make it compatible with BitTorrent again.